wilsonj806/todolet/docs/CLIENTSTATE.md

 ## Global State
 ### What's stored
-Global state is only going to include two general things:
+Global state is only going to include a couple of general things:
 - User state
 - Todos state
+- Server fetch state
+- Error state

 User state only really needs to store:
 - current session user